AlizaminJ/data-science/README.md

 <p> Day 36: "Data Visualization with Python" as a part of IBM Data Science Professional Certificate Specialization </p>
 <p> Day 37: "Data Visualization with Python" as a part of IBM Data Science Professional Certificate Specialization </p>
 <p> Day 38: "Data Visualization with Python" as a part of IBM Data Science Professional Certificate Specialization </p>
+<p> Day 39: "Data Visualization with Python" as a part of IBM Data Science Professional Certificate Specialization </p>